 The ground friend or enemy?

 So often we hold ourselves with loads of effort.
 As if we have no backup that supports us when life plays tough on us.
-As if the ground is our worst enemy.
+As if the ground beneath us is our worst enemy.
 Have we forgotten where our roots go?
 When I look around me I do get the impression that many people don’t remember their roots.
-So many of us are living high up in our minds and seldom come down to scent the moist fragrance of the rich earthy soil or sense the feet as they faithfully walk us through life, exploring the ground beneath us with their sensitive antennae.
+So many of us are living high up in our minds and seldom come down to scent the moist fragrance of the rich earthy soil or sense the feet as they faithfully guide us through life, exploring the ground beneath us with their sensitive antennae.
 There are 7,000 nerve endings in each foot….

 For a half year now, I live in the midst of nature in my beautiful paradise ‘Jardin de Luz’ in the heart of the Alpujarra mountains in Spain.
 I am surrounded by singing birds, and abundant tapestry of flowers in myriad colors, and lots of creepy little crawlers that fertilize the humid soil of my land.
 I love to lie down in the green and watch the bright blue sky while a soft tepid breeze tickles my skin.
 And when the green is not too pointy, I love to roll around and about like a little kitten.
 It keeps my nervous system healthy.

-Human Nervous systems, like any other nervous system, need the ground to orient, organize and move the body.
-Yielding to gravity is the medicine for excessive muscle tone and stress.
+The Human Nervous system, like any other nervous system, needs the ground to orient, organize and move the body.
+Yielding to gravity is the medicine for excessive muscle tone, anxiousness, and stress.
 And that is precisely why a little floor play a day keeps the doctor away.

 The ground beneath us was a safe haven when the world was too overwhelming for our young minds.
 The support we could lean into when there was nothing else to lean on.
 A place to rest and digest.
 Yet on our path to adulthood, many of us mostly forgot that gravity supports us.
 Where did we start battling gravity and backing away from the ground?
 So many people deal with tension and back pain as a result of not grounding and co-operating with gravitational forces.
 Many nervous systems forgot how to lean into the earth and inhale its life force.